vic3king/The-Big-Picture-Coorp/image-downloader/README.md

 ## Technologies

 - [NodeJS](http://nodejs.org/en) is a JavaScript runtime built on Chrome's V8 JavaScript engine
+- [Redis](https://redis.io/) The open source, in-memory data store used by millions of developers as a database, cache, streaming engine, and message broker.
 - [fs module](https://www.w3schools.com/nodejs/nodejs_filesystem.asp)The Node.js file system module allows you to work with the file system on your computer
 - [bull](https://github.com/OptimalBits/bull) The fastest, most reliable, Redis-based queue for Node.
 - [Jest](https://jestjs.io/)Jest is a delightful JavaScript Testing Framework with a focus on simplicity.